knowledgeboard/knowledgeboard.github.io/templates/blog.md

 it!
 Lovely encounter with Nik. yesterday when we got blame for him disconnecting his own under current cables.
 It is a great fun with A. these days!
 Had birthday yesterday so seemed under the weather xD It was a fun day!

+### 2024-02-17 12:37

+I'm up! xD Friday at work ended up with French lesson and Francesco offering me and the indian girl their party that night!
+So I took Gin, got gym in between and went there (in SG).

+The house was packed!
+It felt like a premium MFF party xD mainly guys, some girls but at least everyone was quite talkative.
+Had fun.
+Talked to a few gym guys xD The Estonian was really funny.
+We met with the US(Jeevi)/ITA friend pair and other than the unreasonable tremblings for weed, they were great.
+It was the ITA's girl first night at CERN, visiting her brother :D. Drank a little but nothing crazy!
+Everyone was going arond 12-1, I went around 2 and was still able to cycle home.
+Completely fine.

+Gotta be a lazy day today, but still want to go climbing today!